cyber-ocelot/EnviroPi/Docs/README.md

 AdaFruitIO_Username = os.envrion.get("ADAFRUIT_IO_USERNAME")
 AdaFruitIO_Key = os.environ.get("ADAFRUIT_IO_USERNAME")
 ```
-🔐 **If you share your code somewhere, make sure to keep ^^^, and create a text file named .env in the EXACT folder you code/notebook is in to keep your ADAFRUIT_IO_USERNAME and ADAFRUIT_IO_KEY variables, you might, also, need to dowload the dotenv module, here is what you would need to put in a terminal to do that vvv.**
+🔐 ***If you share your code somewhere, make sure to keep ^^^, and create a text file named .env in the EXACT folder you code/notebook is in to keep your ADAFRUIT_IO_USERNAME and ADAFRUIT_IO_KEY variables, you might, also, need to dowload the dotenv module, here is what you would need to put in a terminal to do that vvv.***
 ```
 pip3 install python-dotenv
 ```
-🔐 **Here is what you would put in your .env text file, of course, replacing your-username and your-key with your actual username and key vvv.**
+🔐 ***Here is what you would put in your .env text file, of course, replacing your-username and your-key with your actual username and key vvv.***
 ```python
 ADAFRUIT_IO_USERNAME = "your-username"
 ADAFRUIT_IO_KEY = "your-key"
 ```
-❗ **DO NOT `git add` the .env text file to GitHub.**
+🔐 ***DO NOT `git add` the .env text file to GitHub.***

-❗ **You can get your key by clicking the My Key tab on the AdaFruitIO website.**
+❗ ***You can get your key by clicking the My Key tab on the AdaFruitIO website.***

 You can also change the the if time placeholder in the below code to however long of a break you want your Pi to take before sending data to the AdaFruitIO Cloud.
 ```python